ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/PreparationsForCustomisation/Index.rst

 Reference to your own Fluid files
 =================================

-A reference to the Fluid Root Directory can be configured via the `Fluid Template Root Path <configuration-content-fluidtemplaterootpath>`__ field of the Klaro configuration.
+A reference to the Fluid root directory can be configured via the :ref:`Fluid Template Root Path <configuration-content-fluidtemplaterootpath>` field of the Klaro configuration.

 ..  figure:: /Images/HowTo-FluidTemplateRootPath.png
+    :alt: Fluid Template Root Path field in the Klaro configuration content tab

 **Example**